Ross Ryan: 1970s

-Early in 1972 Ross Ryan issued a split single with his track, "Sounds of Peppermint", backed by The Statesmen's "Keep on Truckin'".
+Early in 1972 Ross Ryan issued a split single with his track, "Sounds of Peppermint", as the A side, and The Troupadores' "Keep on Truckin'" on the back.
 In April it reached the Top 100 on the Kent Music Report Singles Chart.
 Ryan signed with a manager, Al Maricic, and started regular gigs at Gramps Wine Bar and played at university campuses.
 In September that year Ryan supported Roy Orbison for the Perth concert on his Australian tour.
 Ryan got his break when Maricic heard that the proposed support act, comedian Joe Martin, had pulled out in Darwin.
 After the Perth gig Orbison's promoter booked Ryan for the remainder of the tour.

 Ryan signed with EMI Records and commenced his next album, A Poem You Can Keep, with Peter Dawkins producing, which was released in March 1973.
 By that time Ryan had moved to Sydney.
 The album was arranged by Peter Martin and engineered by Martin Benge; and was issued on Capitol Records in the United States.
 In July its lead single, "I Don't Want to Know About It", reached the Top 40 on Go-Set's Singles Chart.
 Ryan won Record of the Year and Best New Talent at the Australian Record Federation Awards for 1973.

 At the end of that year he toured the US playing the club circuit.
 In Australia Ryan has performed on campus tours, at the Sidney Myer Music Bowl with the Hector Crawford Orchestra, at the Sydney Opera House and at the Sunbury Pop Festival (January 1974).
 He has supported tours by international acts, The Hollies (May 1973), Helen Reddy (November 1973), Roberta Flack (1977), Michael Franks, Roger Miller and Dr. Hook (1977).